 In 2021, Lottie added another exciting ride to her grand prix string, with the former seven-year-old world champion Glamourdale graduating to compete at top level.
 He and Lottie finished fifth in the grand prix special at Hagen CDI4* in April 2021 with 76.4%, and became a strong contender for Olympic selection alongside Everdale and Dark Legend.
 It was Everdale who eventually got the nod and was Lottie’s partner in contributing to Britain’s team bronze in Tokyo.

-Lottie also trains and competes several other stallions for the Van Olst Stud, including Chippendale (Lord Leatherdale x Negro), Don Joe (Diego x Lord Leatherdale) and Kjento (Negro x Jazz).
+Lottie also trains and competes several other stallions for Van Olst Horses including Chippendale (Lord Leatherdale x Negro), Don Joe (Diego x Lord Leatherdale) and Kjento (Negro x Jazz).